Laptop-2022/LineAL/README.md

 # LineAL

-An APK to the app can be found here -> https://drive.google.com/file/d/13smhYjHZqjnXUDiK2CXrT_MA5qm7ma67/view?usp=drive_link This repository contains the source code of the application "LineAL".
-It is a flutter-based application that helps the user perform operations such as the addition of two matrices, subtraction of two matrices, multiplication of two matrices, etc.
+An APK to the app can be found here -> https://drive.google.com/file/d/13smhYjHZqjnXUDiK2CXrT_MA5qm7ma67/view?usp=drive_link This repository contains the source code of the application "LineAL" I made for Zense - Recruitment - 2023.
+It is a flutter-based application that helps the user perform operations such as the addition of two matrices, subtraction of two matrices, multiplication of two matrices, etc. This app is useful for anyone learning linear algebra.

 # Operations that can be performed on the app.
 The following operations can be performed on the app: